MuubNito/AliucordThemes/README.md

 - A file manager

 ### Guide
 Download the .json file here and move it to Aliucord/themes folder.

+Alternatively, you can also join the Aliucord server, hold the Unsaturated Blue message in #themes, and choose install unsaturatedblue.

 You can use any transparency (except Full) but I recommend using chat and settings.
 You can also turn on the font if you want the Ubuntu font.